 - Or the police force’s other relevant page for submitting incident details

-If the police force doesn’t have a relevant page, you can fill in Nextbase’s form and they submit this on your behalf.
+If the police force doesn’t have a relevant page, you can fill in Nextbase’s form, and they will submit this on your behalf.

 If they don’t have a relevant page, Nextbase gives you alternative instructions for submitting your footage.
 For example, contacting the police force directly.